-The visualisation above includes setting objectives, taking part in activities such as assessments and reviews, and reflecting on practice.
+The visualisation above shows the process a trainee goes through in training.
+It includes setting objectives, taking part in activities such as assessments and reviews and reflecting on practice.
 Needs analysis refers to the part of the process where a trainee looks at what they have achieved so far and thinks about what they might need to do next.

 Your online portfolio contains a Personal Development Plan (PDP) which, when you add them, will contain your PDP Items.
 Here are some of the functions we have included to help you build your PDP in the online portfolio system.